alangardner-dev/new-laptop/README.md

 #### Settings

 - Search: Set DuckDuckGo (DDG) as default search engine.
-- Verify "Use ⌘-1 through ⌘-9 to switch tabs" checked
+- Tabs: Verify "Use ⌘-1 through ⌘-9 to switch tabs" checked
-- Verify "⌘-click opens a link in a new tab" checked
+- Tabs: Verify "⌘-click opens a link in a new tab" checked
-- Verify "When a new tab or window opens, make it active" Unchecked
+- Tabs: Check "When a new tab or window opens, make it active" Unchecked
 - Advanced: Check "Show features for web developers".
-- Enable Vinegar in Extensions.
+- Extensions: Enable Vinegar.

 - Enable "Always show Tab Bar" Menu > View
 - Enable "Show Favorite Bar" Menu > View